polyseam/cndi/docs/walkthroughs/eks/airflow.md

 <details >
 <summary>
-Attach the load balancer to your domain manually 🌐
+Attach the load balancer to your domain manually (Optional)
 </summary>
 <div>